RevenueMonster/revenuemonster.github.io/index.md

 ---

 # [](#header-1)Welcome Candidates (Pre-Interview)
- Kindly follow the steps below and complete one of the tasks before proceeding to our face-to-face interview:
+ Kindly review our team values and the tasks you are about to face before joining our Revenue Monster developer family.
+You are welcome to visit our office to understand what we do before you commit to the tasks.
+And onece you have made your decision, complete one of the tasks below:

 * We want to know if you are serious about the application.
 Check out our [website](http://revenuemonster.my) to get a general gist of what we do before you proceed.
 Give it a real good thought if this is something that would interest you for at least 2-3 years. **Life is short, do what you love.**